 Bonhill’s Stockopedia score of 10 does not invoke much confidence here, although we must remember this is a lagging indicator.
 It’s recent profits scorecard pretty underlines a narrative that this was a marginal publishing group which has suddenly come to life if we look at the projected turnover:

 The bigger question is whether these changes will be profitable for the Group.
-We have an EBITDA figure of £2.5m which is good in itself, although depreciation and amortisation costs become relevant quickly here due to the considerations paid for the new businesses.
-And there is quite a bit to do: there are something like £30m of intangible assets on the balance sheet, comprising the majority of the acquisition costs, perhaps no surprise because these businesses are asset light.
+We have an EBITDA figure of £2.5m which is good in itself.
+Depreciation and amortisation costs become relevant quickly here due to the considerations paid for the new businesses.
+And there is quite a bit to do.
+There is something like £30m of intangible assets on the balance sheet, comprising the majority of the acquisition costs.
+It comes as no surprise that these dominate the asset base.

 The half-year report uses EBITDA as a proxy for adjusted EBITDA – and there will be plenty of adjustments in the first year.
 Acquisitions costs, reorganisation costs, will likely see the statutory results being negative.

 One thing that is correct is that the last equity raise of approximately £10m did go some way to strengthening the balance sheet, as the acquisition as Last Word was at an initial consideration of £7.8m.
-Cash levels sat at £5.7m at the half-year, however against this are a large deferred tax balance of £2.7m and borrowings of £3.6m (given by the vendor of a previous acquisition).
-But given that many of the adjusting items will not be seen next year, the business should be cash generative, if things do not get any worse.
+Cash levels sat at £5.7m at the half-year.
+However against this is a large deferred tax balance of £2.7m and borrowings of £3.6m (given by the vendor of a previous acquisition).
+But given that many of the adjusting items will not be seen next year, the business should be cash generative.
+That is, if things do not get any worse.

-It is worth mentioning that despite owning plenty of websites, turnover figures are heavily weighted towards Investment News (£6.8m out of £10.7m turnover) and the United States (£7.1m of £10.7m turnover) make up the bulk of earnings.
+It is worth mentioning that despite owning plenty of websites, turnover figures are heavily weighted.
+Investment News (£6.8m out of £10.7m turnover) and the United States (£7.1m of £10.7m turnover) make up the bulk of earnings.
 Fortunes of the whole company will therefore follow what happens here.
-Currently, this is the jewel in the crown of the group, with that turnover generating £1.2m of EBITDA.
+Currently, Investment News is the jewel in the crown of the group, with that turnover generating £1.2m of EBITDA.
 The Investment News website is heavily US focused.

-Last Word Media also produced a significant amount of turnover, almost equal to the entire previous Bonhill business although virtually at break-even for EBITDA.
+Last Word Media also produced a significant amount of turnover.
+This was almost equal to the entire previous Bonhill business although virtually at break-even for EBITDA.
 More work will have to be done here, and while there are cost savings, it remains to be seen if any of the Investment News popularity can provide synergies.

-The market cap has dropped quite a lot here, and according to Google it is £18m and this for a business with c.£2m of cash, and perhaps decently profitable after this year means that on a forward price/earnings, this is quite cheap.
-I think I can understand their rationale for acquisitions, which diversifies their earnings by both country and sector and there is potential for many cross-selling opportunities as the respective client bases are likely to have many mutual interests.
+The market cap has dropped quite a lot here.
+According to Google it is £18m and this for a business with c.£2m of cash.
+It perhaps could decently profitable after this year means that on a forward price/earnings, this is quite cheap.
+I think I can understand their rationale for acquisitions.
+These diversify their earnings by both country and sector and there is potential for many cross-selling opportunities as the respective client bases are likely to have many mutual interests.

 Having said that there are plenty of risks here.
 A potential scenario may occur that Investment News continues to dominate, and the rest of the business is just overheads.
-The amortisation curves for the acquired businesses are shallow, perhaps reflecting the confidence in them but may also increase the chances of impairment down the line with another profit warning.
+The amortisation curves for the acquired businesses are shallow.
+This may be reflecting the confidence in them but may also increase the chances of impairment down the line with another profit warning.
 The balance sheet is adequate in my own view, not particularly strong or in immediate danger.

 Competitive advantage may also be difficult to generate in company terms.
-Many people would subscribe to websites for content, and that content is written by journalists who can simply transfer to the opposition at a few months notice if they are paid more money.
-For some of these reasons I do believe the shares will never justify a large earnings ratio unless the events side of the business can pick up and deliver in scale, that may be more convincing.
+Many people would subscribe to websites for content.
+That content is written by journalists who can simply transfer to the opposition at a few months notice if they are paid more money.
+For some of these reasons I do believe the shares will never justify a large earnings ratio.
+If the events side of the business can pick up and deliver in scale, that may be more convincing.

-It seems that management currently have their hands full and there will not, or should not be any more acquisitions any time soon, meaning that they can concentrate on the issues at hand.
+It seems that management currently have their hands full.
+It does not seem there will be any more acquisitions any time soon, meaning that they can concentrate on the issues at hand.
 At the current share price I don’t view it as a real bargain, but risk and reward seem about in balance.
 3/5.